 Some of the reporting on the HP situation alleges Whitman had seen the problems with the compensation software as yet another case of a stymied culture at HP.
 Whitman described it as the “frozen middle” — several thousand people who worked there were stuck in the past and were unwilling to change.

 Changing a stymied or toxic culture is key to creating a successful business, but it can be challenging.
-A 2018 article in Forbes magazine described it as like trying to change the course of a river.
+A 2018 article described it as like trying to change the course of a river.
 When an organization finds itself in an existential crisis, drastic measures are necessary.
 Among the changes recommended are strategies intended to dramatically change the geography of the organization so what people historically knew becomes unrecognizable.

 According to the article, the key elements in shifting a toxic corporate culture include:

 - Fire people who personify toxic behavior, even if they are top performers.

 - Involve as many people as you can to create momentum.
 You want people to have a shared vision or common language of how the organization needs to change.

 - Make these changes swiftly.
 It must be evident to employees within 90 days — otherwise, people will return to old habits.

 - Don’t speak in generalities.
 Employees need to know what change looks like and what they need to do differently.

 - Perhaps most significantly, get the company’s leaders on board and on message.
 When they are all speaking the same language consistently and passionately, other people in the organization will follow.

 Sales culture becomes a fundamental component of any business that wants to become a high-performing company.
 A crucial part of developing a healthy sales culture is developing a sales compensation plan everyone can agree on.